dzbeck/attack_to_cve/methodology.md

 Once the attacker has access to the valid account, there are too many paths they can take to list them all.

 When developing this methodology, we found that three steps in the attack is usually as far in the process as can be reasonably described.
 We categorize these steps in the following way:
-1. **Exploitation Technique** - the method used to exploit the vulnerability (T1040 in the example).
+1. **Exploitation Method** - the method used to exploit the vulnerability (T1040 in the example).
-2. **Primary Impact** - the initial benefit gained through exploitation of a vulnerability (T1552 in the example).
+2. **Primary Impact** - the initial benefit (impact) gained through exploitation of the vulnerability (T1552 in the example).
 3. **Secondary Impact** - what the adversary can do by gaining the benefit of the primary impact (T1078 in the example).

 Using these three categories, you can create a vulnerability impact description template such as:

-> The vulnerability allows the attacker to use **[EXPLOITATION TECHNIQUE]** to gain **[Primary Impact]**, which leads to **[Secondary Impact]**.
+> The vulnerability allows the attacker to use **[EXPLOITATION METHOD]** to gain **[Primary Impact]**, which leads to **[Secondary Impact]**.

 ![/cve-to-attack-sentence.png](/cve-to-attack-sentence.png)

 ATT&CK will not always contain a technique for each of the categories.
 ATT&CK is written at a higher level of abstraction than is often used to describe a vulnerability and ATT&CK requires examples where the technique has been used in real-world attacks.
-For example, the primary impact of a vulnerability may be too low-level to include an ATT&CK technique.
-In which case, you can use the secondary impact in place of the primary or use one of the [tactic-level techniques](methodology.md#tactic-level-techniques).
+When the primary impact of a vulnerability is too low-level to map to an ATT&CK technique, a higher level, an [ATT&CK Tactic](methodology.md#higher-level-tactics) or secondary impact may be used instead.

 ##	Using the Methodology
-We defined three methods to map ATT&CK techniques to vulnerabilities:
+We defined three methods that may be used in combination to map vulnerabilities to ATT&CK techniques:

 -	[**Vulnerability Type**](methodology.md#vulnerability-type-mappings) – This method groups vulnerabilities with common vulnerability types (e.g., cross-site scripting and SQL injection) that have common technique mappings.
--	[**Functionality**](methodology.md#functionality) - This method groups common mappings based on the type of functionality the attacker gains access to by exploiting the vulnerability.
+-	[**Functionality Type**](methodology.md#functionality) - This method groups common mappings based on the type of functionality the attacker gains access to by exploiting the vulnerability.
--	[**Exploit Technique**](methodology.md#exploitation-techniques) – This method groups common mappings depending on the method used to exploit the vulnerability.
+-	[**Exploit Type**](methodology.md#exploitation-techniques) – This method groups common mappings depending on the method used to exploit the vulnerability.

 Only the vulnerability type method has mappings for all three categories.
-The functionality method has mappings for primary and secondary impacts.
-The exploit techniques method only has mappings for the exploitation technique categories.
+The functionality type method has mappings for primary and secondary impacts.
+The exploit type method only has mappings for the exploitation technique categories.

 #### Vulnerability Type Method

 Vulnerabilities that have the same type often also have the same attack steps.
 This method maps ATT&CK techniques to some of the more common vulnerability types.
-[CWE-699 (Software Development)](https://cwe.mitre.org/data/definitions/699.html) and [CWE-1000 (Research Concepts)](https://cwe.mitre.org/data/definitions/1000.html) were used to select the vulnerability types, though the method sometimes creates its own high-level categories for the sake of brevity.
+[CWE-699 (Software Development)](https://cwe.mitre.org/data/definitions/699.html) and [CWE-1000 (Research Concepts)](https://cwe.mitre.org/data/definitions/1000.html) were used to select the vulnerability types, though the method may include additional high-level categories for the sake of brevity.

 The vulnerability type mappings can include the following technique categories:
-1. Exploitation Technique
+1. Exploitation Method
 2. Primary Impact
 3. Secondary Impact

 If one of these categories is not included in the mapping for a particular vulnerability type, use one of the other methods to find the appropriate techniques.

-#### Functionality Method
+#### Functionality Type Method

 For a vulnerability to be useful, it needs to provide the attacker with a capability they did not have before.
-Attackers are often trying to gain access to the same functionality and thus, many vulnerabilities can be grouped by functionality.
+Attackers often try to gain access to the same functionality, so vulnerabilities can often be grouped by functionality.

-This method includes the following technique categories:
+The functionality type method includes the following technique categories:
 1. Primary Impact
 2. Secondary Impact

-To find the exploitation technique for a vulnerability, use one of the other two mapping methods in this document.
+To find the exploitation technique for a vulnerability, use one of the other two mapping methods.

-#### Exploit Technique Method
+#### Exploit Type Method

 This method groups techniques by the common steps taken to exploit a vulnerability.
-Use this method when a vulnerability type has too many possible exploitation scenarios to list in the Vulnerability Type method.
+Use this method when a vulnerability has too many possible exploitation scenarios to list in the Vulnerability Type method.

-This method includes the following technique categories:
+The exploit type method includes the following technique category:
-1. Exploitation Technique
+1. Exploitation Method

-To find the exploit technique for a vulnerability, use one of the other two mapping methods in this document.
+To find the impact techniques for a vulnerability, use one of the other two mapping methods.

 ### Mapping & Methodology Scope

-In each method there are cases where we have not included a mapping for all available categories (Exploitation Technique, Primary Impact, Secondary Impact).
+In each method there are cases where we have not included a mapping for all categories (Exploitation Method, Primary Impact, Secondary Impact).
 Technique mappings are only included for a category when it is likely that different vulnerabilities in the group share that technique.
 For example, vulnerabilities that modify memory (e.g., buffer overflows) share a common primary impact, but the secondary impacts and exploitation techniques are so varied that the methodology does not include a mapping for those categories.

 ![/cve-to-attack-no-secondary-impact.png](/cve-to-attack-no-secondary-impact.png)

 Some groupings will have more than one technique listed for a mapping category because there are common variations within that grouping.
 In these cases, select only the techniques that apply to the vulnerability.
 For example, the cross-site scripting (XSS) vulnerability type includes an option of [T1189](https://attack.mitre.org/techniques/T1189) (Drive-by Compromise) or [T1204.001](https://attack.mitre.org/techniques/T1204/001) (User Execution: Malicious Link) depending on whether the attacked is stored or not.

-This methodology establishes a starting point for vulnerability reporters and researchers to standardize the way they describe some vulnerability data.
-The methodology does not cover all the ways that systems are exploited.
+This methodology establishes a starting point for vulnerability reporters and researchers to standardize the way they describe vulnerability data.
+The methodology does not cover all the ways that systems are vulnerable.

 ### Example